Parsl/parsl/docs/userguide/joins.rst

   def combine(*args):
     pass # do nothing, but only after all args are complete

-A `join_app` looks quite like a python app, but should return a future, rather than a value.
-After the python code has run, the app invocation will not complete until that future has completed, and the return value of the `join_app` will be the return value (or exception) from the returned future.

 This example uses a helper app called ``combine`` which, given a list of input futures, completes when all of those futures complete, without any further processing.
 This constructs a